 NB2: Phd candidates from LMIC that are not supported by their institute can apply for a grant to cover the fee.
 Two students from ECPR member institutions without support of their institute can apply for a grant of 250 euro.

 - You will recieve the 5 texts prior to the meeting in a shared dropbox folder.

 - We will assign you to a study group.
 Please schedule a meeting with your group about 1 week before the summer school to discuss the readings through a skype call with other participants.

-- After your meeting, write a short summary of the readings, and record your questions.
-You can do this individually or as a group.
+- After your meeting, write a short summary of the readings, and record your questions and notes.
+You can do this individually or as a team.

-- Prepare individually a statement about a ‘puzzle’ you are grapping with: what is it that you are investigating for your PhD that you want to further develop with help of this summerschool?
-This can be a theoretical, practical or methodoogical puzzle.
+- Prepare individually a statement about a ‘puzzle’ you are grapping with in your PhD project, or current research project This can be a theoretical, practical or methodoogical puzzle.

-- Upload your summary and questions from the reading, as well as your 'puzzle' to the shared dropbox folder.
-We will use this information in one of the sessions of the conference.
+- Send your team-notes and questions from the reading, as well as your individual research 'puzzle' to email@example.com.

 Day 1 (Monday): Introducing theories and methods of interpretive policy analysis

 9:30 – 12:30hs Dynamic discourse coalitions and how interpretive conflicts contribute to sustainability